sebastienhouzet/php-barcode/README.md

 php-barcode
 ================

+### News

+This version fix problem when you generate an EAN13 with 13 digits.

 ### About

 This is a re-working of [php-barcode](http://www.ashberg.de/php-barcode/ "php-barcode") by Folke Ashberg.
 Currently, my version only creates EAN-13 barcodes, however I plan to make the source modular to allow for additions of ISBN, Code 12, and others.